 Today, miniblinds still get dusty and grimy.
 But we know that we shouldn't take window treatments down at all.
 Just clean them where they are.

 Of course, there are plenty of professional blind cleaning services out there who will do the job for you.
 But it's costly.
-Why go to the of a professional service when home cleaning is so easy?

-Cleaning products you'll need:
+Blind cleaning products you'll need:

 Here's how to clean every type of window blind, from wood blinds, to vertical blinds to horizontal blinds to vinyl and venetian blinds.
 Don't wash or dry clean fabric vertical blinds.